-In the summer of 2007, the life of Tyler McGill came to a tragic end as a result of a senseless act of random violence.
-Tyler was an avid guitar player and lover of music.
-Since then a dedicated group of family and friends have hosted an annual fundraising event in Tyler McGill’s name to raise funds to support various community based music programs that assist at risk youth.
+Tyler McGill was an avid guitar player and lover of music.
+In the summer of 2007, his life came to a tragic end as a result of a senseless act of random violence.
+Since then a dedicated group of family members and friends have hosted an annual fundraising event in Tyler ‘s name to support various community based music programs that assist at risk youth.
 In January of 2014 the idea to begin the Tyler McGill My First Guitar Program

-This year’s Tyler McGill Memorial Benefit Concert at Queen Victoria Pub in Scarborough has provided funding for the first ten (10) scholarships.
-Each Scholarship provides the deserving young person an acoustic guitar, guitar case, instruction book and 10 initial guitar lessons for get started.
-The Tyler McGill My First Guitar Scholarship Program will be working closely with program partners Long & McQuade Musical Instruments and Stephen Worrall of 4 The Music.
+Tyler McGill Memorial Benefit Concerts at Queen Victoria Pub in Scarborough provided funding for all of the early scholarships.
+To this day, each scholarship provides a deserving young person with an instrument and case, instruction book and 10 lessons to get started.
+The program works closely with program partners Long & McQuade Musical Instruments and Stephen Worrall of 4 The Music.

 If you would like to support the Tyler McGill Music Scholarship Program you can make a donation of $400 to YouthLink which will fund one scholarship for a deserving young person.